Jonathan-Chia/mmm-research/paper_rough_draft.md

 $$ y_t = \sum_{i=1}^m \beta_i s_i(c_i(x_{t-l+1,i},...,x_{t,i}; \alpha_i); k_i, \lambda_i) + \sum_{j=1}^n \gamma_j z_{t,j} + \epsilon_t $$

 The $s_i$ and $c_i$ are the shape and carryover transformations (Jin, Wang, Sun, Chan, & Koehler 2017), and the $\gamma_j$ are control variables.
-The shape transformation models the diminishing returns of advertising: as an audience continues to see ads, eventually there's no more people to convert.
+The shape transformation models the diminishing returns of advertising: as an audience continues to see ads and starts to convert, eventually there's less and less audience to convert.
 Meanwhile, the carryover tranformation models the delayed effect of advertising.
 Lastly, the control variables help account for known confounders.

 Here's the implementation: